Nevers faience: History

 The success of the wares led to several other factories opening in the early 18th century and in 1743, the government limited the number to eleven to prevent flooding the market.
 In 1760, a twelfth was permitted.
 By this period Nevers wares had been largely replaced at the top end of the market by other makers, but were producing large quantities of less expensive wares for a broader market.
-They did not attempt to compete with the elegant Rococo style of the French porcelain factories, which was attempted rather successfully by some makers of faience, for example the Veuve Perrin factory in Marseilles.
+They did not attempt to compete with the elegant Rococo style of the French porcelain factories, which was attempted rather successfully by some makers of faience, for example the Veuve Perrin factory in Marseille.
 All twelve Nevers factories (still including the Conrade and Custode ateliers) were still in operation in 1790, but a commercial treaty with Great Britain in 1786 led to the French market being flooded by cheaper and better English creamwares, leading to crisis for all French manufacturers of faience, and by 1797 six had ceased operations, with the other six having reduced their workforce by half.

 By this time, European porcelain was becoming cheaper and more reliable, and making life difficult for producers of high-quality earthenware across Europe.
 The Nevers response was to produce topical faiences patriotiques with which the English were unlikely to compete (although they had done excellent business supplying the new American republic with patriotic wares).

 In 1838, 700 workers were reported to be employed, but by 1846, only six factories remained, and by 1850, only five factories remained.
 A porcelain manufactury in Nevers was also mentioned in 1844 by Alexandre Brongniart, but little is known about it.

 The manufacture du Bout du monde ("End of the World" factory) was founded in 1648, and followed the general pattern of the Nevers factories.
 By 1875, its fortunes had reached a low ebb and it was bought by Antoine Montagnon who had ambitious plans to relaunch it to supply the market for revivalist wares imitating 17th-century pieces, often large and complex pieces.
 By 1881, it was the only factory left in Nevers.
 The Montagnon factory (faïencerie) was successful for over a century, with 50 employees around 1900, and its wares exhibited at international exhibitions, but the factory, by then the oldest in France, finally closed in 2015.
 In 2020, two factories remained in production, both mainly making traditional styles.